Sam6730/privlint/README.md

 # privlint

 **Point it at your JS/TS repo.
-It tells you — in plain English — where your code is quietly breaking privacy rules, why it matters, and the one-line fix.**
+It tells you, in plain English, where your code is quietly breaking privacy rules, why it matters and the one-line fix.**

-Privacy scanners are built for security engineers: walls of findings tagged with OWASP IDs and terms like "ROPA" and "DPIA," and half of them don't even speak Next.js. `privlint` is built for the founder who collects emails, runs payments through Stripe, pipes events into analytics, and has no idea which laws apply or where the code already trips them.
-One command, no config, no code changes, nothing leaves your machine.
+Privacy scanners are built for security engineers: walls of findings tagged with OWASP IDs and terms like "ROPA" and "DPIA". `privlint` is built for the founders who want one command with no config, no code changes and nothing leaving your machine.

 ```bash
 npx privlint